Neopseudocercosporella capsellae

 Pictured is a leaf with white leaf spot disease.
-Small lesions can be observed on the leaf, which is a symptom of P. capsellae.
+Small lesions can be observed on the leaf, which is a symptom of N. capsellae.
 Conidia can be frequently found on the underside of these lesions.

-Pseudocercosporella capsellae is a plant pathogen infecting crucifers (canola, mustard, rapeseed).
-P. capsellae is the causal pathogen of white leaf spot disease, which is an economically significant disease in global agriculture.
-P. capsellae has a significant effect on crop yields on agricultural products, such as canola seed and rapeseed.
+Neopseudocercosporella capsellae (syn.
+Pseudocercosporella capsellae) is a plant pathogen infecting crucifers (canola, mustard, rapeseed).
+N. capsellae is the causal pathogen of white leaf spot disease, which is an economically significant disease in global agriculture.
+N. capsellae has a significant effect on crop yields on agricultural products, such as canola seed and rapeseed.
 Researchers are working hard to find effective methods of controlling this plant pathogen, using cultural control, genetic resistance, and chemical control practices.
-Due to its rapidly changing genome, P. capsellae is a rapidly emerging plant pathogen that is beginning to spread globally and affect farmers around the world.
+Due to its rapidly changing genome, N. capsellae is a rapidly emerging plant pathogen that is beginning to spread globally and affect farmers around the world.

-Habitat and Geographical Distribution
+Habitat and geographical distribution

 Habitat

-Pseudocercosporella capsellae is generally found in humid environments.
-When P. capsellae is found in environments with low humidity, the fungus is unable to germinate and cause disease.
+Neopseudocercosporella capsellae is generally found in humid environments.
+When N. capsellae is found in environments with low humidity, the fungus is unable to germinate and cause disease.
 This pathogen is not a thermophile, explaining how it is found in temperate climates without extreme heat.
-After introduction into an area, P. capsellae is found in most neighboring Brassicaceae agricultural fields.
-In the wild, P. capsellae can be observed in prairie environments containing mustard weed.
+After introduction into an area, N. capsellae is found in most neighboring Brassicaceae agricultural fields.
+In the wild, N. capsellae can be observed in prairie environments containing mustard weed.

-Geographical Distribution
+Geographical distribution

-P. capsellae has been identified on four of the seven continents of the world: North America, Europe, Asia, and Australia.
-Specifically, P. capsellae has been found in agricultural fields in China, Japan, Canada, India, Australia, the Pacific Northwest region of the United States, the United Kingdom, France, Poland, and Scandinavian nations.
+Neopseudocercosporella capsellae has been identified on four of the seven continents of the world: North America, Europe, Asia, and Australia.
+Specifically, N. capsellae has been found in agricultural fields in China, Japan, Canada, India, Australia, the Pacific Northwest region of the United States, the United Kingdom, France, Poland, and Scandinavian nations.

-Morphology and Microscopic Features
+Morphology and microscopic features

-P. capsellae is an ascomycete, meaning it produces ascospores housed in asci as means of sexual reproduction.
+Neopseudocercosporella capsellae is an ascomycete, meaning it produces ascospores housed in asci as means of sexual reproduction.
 Sexual structures are found in the sexual stage of this fungus, which has been classified as Mycosphaerella capsellae.
 The ascocarp of M. capsellae is a cleistothecium, meaning asci are shielded from the environment prior to ascospore release.
-As means of asexual reproduction, P. capsellae produces chains of septate conidia.
+As means of asexual reproduction, N. capsellae produces chains of septate conidia.
 Conidia range in size between about 42-71μm in length and about 3μm in width.
 These chains of conidia are attached to a long conidiophore and stipe, connecting these asexual structures to the sterile hyphal network of the fungal body.
-In culture, P. capsellae appears black and white on potato dextrose agar (PDA).
-When observed under a microscope, P. capsellae appears a reddish-purple color due to the fungus' production of a purple-pink pigment.
-P. capsellae also is known to produce a mycotoxin, cercosporin, which increases the virulence of the pathogen.
+In culture, N. capsellae appears black and white on potato dextrose agar (PDA).
+When observed under a microscope, N. capsellae appears a reddish-purple color due to the fungus' production of a purple-pink pigment.
+N. capsellae also is known to produce a mycotoxin, cercosporin, which increases the virulence of the pathogen.

-Disease Signs/Symptoms, Cycle, and Control
+Disease signs/symptoms, cycle, and control

 Conidia form septate chains on the undersides of leaves.
-These conidia are the primary means of spread for P. capsellae.
+These conidia are the primary means of spread for N. capsellae.